LabSilver/Tutorials/Rosetta/README.md

-# Tutorials
+# Rosetta tutorials

+## Getting started
 These guides are to be executed in Orchestra with the BioGrids environment.
+Obtain access to the HMS computing cluster, Orchestra here: https://rc.hms.harvard.edu/.
+You can use Orchestra to perform intensive computational tasks, just log in with a Unix-based command line (the default Terminal for Macs, or the free software Cygwin for PCs: https://cygwin.com/install.html).
+The command to log in is:
+``$ ``
+Note: I use the dollar sign ($) to indicate entries meant for the command line, otherwise I'm referring to script editing with vim.
+Don't actually type the dollar sign.

-Initialize BioGrids on your Orchestra account by running:
+Initialize BioGrids on your Orchestra account by sourcing the Biogrids environment:

-``$ /programs/biogrids_setup``
+``$ source /programs/biogrids.shrc``

-You will be asked if you want to modify your startup files.
-If you type y, you will be able to access BioGrids applications in the future without additional setup.
-If you type n, your startup files will not be modified, and you will only have access to BioGrids applications in the current shell.
+You'll only need to do this once, and then it'll automatically initialize when you log in.

 More information on BioGrids setup can be found here: https://wiki.med.harvard.edu/Orchestra/BioGrids Please contact help@biogrids.org if you run into any problems.